nothke/unity-utils/README.md

 * SingletonScriptableObject.cs - A self referencing ScriptableObject, useful for global game settings and such.
 * Closest.cs - Extension for arrays or lists of components for finding closest GameObjects.
 E.g. `Clock closestClock = listOfClocks.GetClosest(player.transform.position);`
 * RTUtils.cs - RenderTexture utilities for direct drawing sprites, converting to Texture2D;
-* ProceduralReverb.cs - Calculates reverb parameters by raycasting into the world around the player.
-First used in "Bruturb"
+* ProceduralReverb.cs - Calculates reverb parameters by raycasting into the world around the player (naive and not really physically accurate).
+First used in "Bruturb".
+* ObjectPreviewer.cs - Directly draws a GameObject for preview without any object cloning.
+Used for example when you want to preview the "build" location in RTS games.